bsmth/content/files/en-us/web/svg/reference/attribute/paint-order/index.md

 ---
-title: paint-order
+title: SVG paint-order attribute
+short-title: paint-order
 slug: Web/SVG/Reference/Attribute/paint-order
 page-type: svg-attribute
 browser-compat: svg.global_attributes.paint-order
 sidebar: svgref
 ---

-The **`paint-order`** attribute specifies the order that the fill, stroke, and markers of a given shape or text element are painted.
+The SVG **`paint-order`** attribute specifies the order that the fill, stroke, and markers of a given shape or text element are painted.

 > [!NOTE]
 > As a presentation attribute, `paint-order` also has a CSS property counterpart: {{cssxref("paint-order")}}.
 When both are specified, the CSS property takes priority.